Checks for Hierarchy

 Starting from above:

-Q: How can trusting engage sensibly?.
+Q: How can trusting be grounded?

 A: By obtaining knowledge and skills relevant to the situation.